Bridget-Godfrey/SE-CRUD-App-1/README.md

 |/remove| studentKey| Deletes the entry with the internal id `studentKey`|
 |/addEntry| name, sid, grade| Adds a new student with the given name, id, and grade |

-# Known Dependancies
+# Known Dependencies
-python 3
+-python 3
-flask
+-flask
-SQLite3
+-SQLite3

 ## Tested versions
 |Software | Version|